Features

 Backend GUI

-Klaro is normally configured via a separate JavaScript file, which is usually included in a web project alongside the actual Klaro JavaScript of the application.
-This form of integration is also frequently found in TYPO3 projects.
-Even some TYPO3 extensions that are based on Klaro only provide a placeholder for a config.js file.
+Klaro is configured via a separate JavaScript file in many web projects.
+That file is included alongside the Klaro JavaScript.
+Some TYPO3 extensions that are based on Klaro only provide a placeholder for a config.js file.

 Example of a default config.js file from the Klaro repository